lwmqn/smartobject/README.md

 *************************************************
 <a name="API_get"></a>
 ### get(oid, iid, rid)
-Synchronously get the specified Resource.
+Synchronously get the specified _Resource_.

 * At client-side (machine), the `get()` method is usually used to get the raw _Resource_ which may be an object with read/write/exec callbacks.
-If you like to read the exact **value** of a _Resource_, you should use the `read()` method.
+If you like to read the **exact value** of a _Resource_, you should use the `read()` method.
 Since reading something from somewhere may require some special and asynchronous operations, such as reading data from a wire, and reading from a database.
 * At server-side (data center), the _Resource values_ are simple data pieces requested from machines.
 Thus, use `get()` to get the _stored value of a Resource on the server_ is no problem.

 **Arguments:**